voxmea/conduit/README.rst

 Examples
 --------

-Examples of using conduit can be found in the conduit-test project here: https://github.qualcomm.com/roanoke/conduit-test
+A basic example of using conduit can be found in examples/conduit-example.cpp

-For example, the conduit hello-world can be found here: https://github.qualcomm.com/roanoke/conduit-test/blob/master/examples/hello-world.cpp

-Or, the conduit-speed-test, which is the test we use to judge conduit's performance against virtual functions and other type-erased callables: https://github.qualcomm.com/roanoke/conduit-test/blob/master/test/conduit-speed-test.cpp